johnchapin/johnchapin.github.io/source/_posts/2013-12-14-secure-comms-with-openbsd-and-openvpn-part-4.markdown

 date: 2013-12-14 11:28:34 +0800
 comments: true
 categories: openvpn osx
-published: false
+published: true
 ---
 This is part 4 in a series of posts detailing how I'm securing my Internet communications using open-source software.

 In [part 1](http://johnchapin.blogspot.com/2013/12/secure-comms-with-openbsd-and-openvpn.html), I set up an OpenBSD VPS with full-disk encryption and the minimum OS install necessary to run OpenVPN.
-[Part 2](http://johnchapin.blogspot.com/2013/12/secure-comms-with-openbsd-and-openvpn-part2.html) covered the installation of OpenVPN and configuring the PKI system.
+[Part 2](http://johnchapin.blogspot.com/2013/12/secure-comms-with-openbsd-and-openvpn_5552.html) covered the installation of OpenVPN and configuring the PKI system.
 [Part 3](http://johnchapin.blogspot.nl/2013/12/secure-comms-with-openbsd-and-openvpn_11.html) was a walk-through of OpenVPN configuration and actually running the OpenVPN daemon.

 It should be noted that even these measures are only securing part of my traffic.
 Everything that exits my VPN endpoint is protected only by whatever protocol-specific security measures are already in place (e.g. HTTPS for web traffic).